jacobyuill/jacobtimer/README.md

 # jacobtimer

-A simple timer shell script.
-Will look into notification daemon stuff later, but this is as barebones as possible right now.
+A simple timer shell script for Linux.

 ## Usage